influenza/blog-snippets/VagrantToDocker/README.md

 Migrating from Vagrant to Docker
 ================================

-This files are to supplement my blog post [of the same name](http://dahlgren.so/software/2014/05/11/From-Vagrant-To-Docker/).
+These files are to supplement my blog post [of the same name](http://dahlgren.so/software/2014/05/11/From-Vagrant-To-Docker/).
 Provided here are the following files:

 * Vagrant/ - The vagrant version of our test app